 Importance: Pneumonia and influenza (P & I) are important causes of morbidity and mortality in the United States, and together are the eighth leading cause of death in the US.
-There were an estimated 6,350 deaths in the California in 2009 due to pneumonia and influenza.
-It was the eighth leading cause of death in California between 2006-2008, down from sixth in 2008.
-F It is estimated that during most influenza seasons, approximately 5% to 20% of the population is infected with influenza, although rates of infection vary among age groups and from one season to another.
-4 People considered at high risk for pneumonia and influenza include the elderly, the very young, and those with underlying health problems, such as chronic obstructive pulmonary disease (COPD), diabetes mellitus, and congestive heart failure.
-Individuals with diseases that impair the immune system, such as AIDS, or patients with chronic illnesses, such as asthma or those undergoing cancer therapy or organ transplantation, are particularly vulnerable.
-During the H1N1 pandemic, those younger than 65 years were at highest risk of becoming infected with flu, a change from a normal influenza season.
-Key Findings Pneum onia and Influenza Hospitalizations During 2006, 1.2 million hospital discharges were due to P & I in the US, with an average stay of 5.1 days.
-In 2009, in SLO County, 680 patients were admitted to San Luis Obispo County acute care hospitals with a principal diagnosis of influenza or pneumonia., out of 21,883 total admissions.
-The percentage of hospitalizations due to influenza or pneumonia is shown in Figure 18-1.
-The majority (97.5%) of these individuals were 18 years of age or older, while 2.5% were below the age of 18 years.
+There were an estimated 5,856 deaths in the California in 2010 due to pneumonia and influenza.
+It was the eighth leading cause of death in California in 2010, down from sixth in 2008.
+It is estimated that during most influenza seasons, approximately 5% to 20% of the population is infected with influenza, although rates of infection vary among age groups and from one season to another.
+An estimated 200,000+ people are hospitalized each year due to influenza related complications.
+People considered at high risk for pneumonia and influenza include the elderly, the very young, and those with underlying health problems, such as chronic obstructive pulmonary disease (COPD), diabetes mellitus, and congestive heart failure.
+Individuals with diseases that impair the immune system, such as AIDS, or patients with chronic illnesses, such as asthma those undergoing cancer therapy or organ transplantation, are particularly vulnerable.
+During the H1N1 pandemic, those younger than 65 years we at highest risk of becoming infected with flu, a change from a normal influenza season.
+Key Findings Pneumonia and Influenza Hospitalizations During 2006, 1.2 million hospital discharges were due to Pneumonia and Influenza in the US, with an average stay of 5.1 days.
+In 2011, in SLO County, 1,351 patients were admitted to San Luis Obispo County acute care hospitals with either a principal diagnosis of influenza or pneumonia, or pneumonia and influenza in addition to their primary diagnosis.
+This was out of 23,158 total admissions.
+2011 data differs from previous years in that admissions due to influenza as any part of the diagnosis were counted, as well as those with only a primary diagnosis of influenza. neumonia and Influenza Deaths During 2000-2010, an average of 43 deaths per year occurred in San Luis Obispo County with a primary cause of influenza or pneumonia.
+During this same time period, an average of 2,089 deaths due to all causes occurred per year; therefore, 2.1% of all deaths were attributed to influenza or pneumonia.
+The actual number of deaths from influenza or pneumonia per year ranged from 27 to 56, as shown in Figure 18-2.